MostafaGalal1/Secpar/README.md

 - **Incremental Scraping**: Secpar keeps track of previously scraped submissions, ensuring that only new submissions are added to your repository.

-- **Multi-account Scraping**: Scrape the same platform more than once in case of having multiple accounts on that platform without worry of redundancy.
+- **Multi-accounts Scraping**: Scrape the same platform more than once in case of having multiple accounts on that platform without worry of redundancy.

 - **Authentication**: Securely authenticate with the supported platforms to access your submissions.